With Spring in full swing, now is the perfect time to start thinking about fun outdoor activities to enjoy as a family.

-Add a bit of a challenge to your family walk!
-List 5 – 10 first signs of spring that you can spot in your local park or in the neighbourhood and send your little explorers off to search.
-You can set a time limit to make the hunt even more competitive!
-Have a look at our brilliant printable spring spotting sheet and take it with you on a walk.
+Add a bit of a challenge to your family walk.
+List 5 or 10 signs of spring that you can spot in your local park or in the neighbourhood and send your little explorers off to search.
+You can set a time limit to make the hunt even more competitive.

-Rockpooling is a brilliant activity that explorers of all ages, big and small, can enjoy.
+Rock pooling at a local beach is a brilliant activity that explorers of all ages, big and small, can enjoy.
 Spring is a great time to go out and explore your local rock pools and look out for fascinating marine creatures (check out this list of great rock pools if you need inspiration).
 All you need is a bucket or a Tupperware container and a pair of wellies.
 Encourage children to note what they see or even draw the creatures they have spotted.
-To make your adventure even more exciting, we recommend you download a spotter sheet to take with you – we love this rockpool spotting sheet from Wildlife Watch.
+To make your adventure even more exciting, download a spotter sheet and take with you – we love this rockpool spotter sheet from Wildlife Watch.

 7) Build an obstacle course

 If you’re lucky enough to have a garden, build your own ultimate obstacle course with children.
 It takes only a few minutes to set up and will provide long hours of fun for the whole family.
-The only thing you need is a rope, a few buckets and some bowling pins, but the choices are unlimited, and you can use anything you have handy.
+The choices are unlimited, and you can use anything you have handy.
 Here are more tips on how to build a fun obstacle course.

 8) Get them gardening

-Gardening is fun!
-Plus, it has lots of benefits.
+Gardening is fun and has lots of benefits.
 It’s a great way for children to spend more time outdoors, it strengthens their connection to food and can set them up with a healthy hobby for life.
 Take the children to the garden centre and get them to choose some bulbs (such as freesias, lilies, tulips…) and plant them together.
-If you live in the city and don’t have access to your own garden, there are lots of community gardens where you and your children can volunteer.
+If you live in the city and don’t have access to your own garden, why not build an indoor herb garden.